 The RVC campus

 RVC is situated on 217 acres in the city of Rockford and had 8,628 students during the fall 2012 semester.
-RVC also maintains seven off-campus facilities: the Bell School Road Center located at 3350 Bell School Rd., the Stenstrom Center for Career Education (SCCE) located at 4151 Samuelson Rd., the Falcon Road Center (FRC) located at 6349 Falcon Road, the Essex Building Truck Driver Training Center located at 2816 North Main Street, EIGERlab located at 605 Fulton Avenue, Work Force Connections located at 303 North Main and the Learning and Opportunity Center (LOC) located at 308 West State Street.
+RVC also maintains seven off-campus facilities: the Bell School Road Center located at 3350 Bell School Road, the Stenstrom Center for Career Education (SCCE) located at 4151 Samuelson Road, the Falcon Road Center (FRC) located at 6349 Falcon Road, the Essex Building – Truck Driver Training (TDT) located at 2816 North Main Street, the EIGERlab located at 605 Fulton Avenue, Work Force Connections located at 303 North Main Street and the Learning and Opportunity Center (LOC) located at 308 West State Street.
 RVC also offers various classes at multiple locations owned by other companies throughout and beyond the RVC district.
 RVC does not have dormitories on any of the campuses.
 All students live off campus.

 Reporting of criminal activities or emergencies